Huangphoux/the_datastar_way/README.md

 -   A function turning state into view
 -   Present data using HTML, then render it as a page
--   All data stored and processed on the server ⇒ No need for separating the Front-End and the Back-End
+-   All data stored and processed on the server
 -   On every data change, the page gets re-rendered
 -   Each page only needs one single render function